JPElectron/DNSRedirOSS/README.md

 The latest ReadMe file is here: [full-ReadMe](full-ReadMe.md)

 The latest FAQ file is here: [full-FAQ](full-FAQ.md)

- ...to download these, right-click and pick "Save Link As..."

 Sample files and other resources are here: https://drive.google.com/drive/folders/1lMxuJpa2z43nnDBOQoBmeGVOdbOvGOcx